mythili1-14/Devops-Tasks/README.md

 Task 6 - Creation of vpc and launching a linux ec2 using public subnet

 Task 8 - Creation of volume in EC2 instanced and creating snapshot.
+Task 9 - Using codepipeline,build,deploy to host web page